Ecological Succession: Definition, Types, Examples, Facts, Characteristics

 Ecological Succession

-Ecological succession refers to the amount of subsequent, orderly process whereby ecosystems make changes across time from bare or disturbed environments into stable, mature ecosystems.
+Ecological succession is the amount of subsequent, orderly processes where ecosystems make changes across time from disturbed environments into stable, mature ecosystems.
 It involves the gradual colonisation of species, establishment of communities, and interaction of the organisms with the environment.
 There are two forms of this process: primary succession, which starts in an entirely new habitat lacking soil and vegetation, and secondary succession, which takes place in areas where an existing community has been disturbed or destroyed but the soil remains.

-Ecological succession is important in appreciating very well the evolution of an ecosystem to changes in the environment.
-Succession plays a significant role in the dynamics of ecosystems as it helps give biodiversity, enhances resilience, and promotes nutrient turnover.
+Ecological succession is important in appreciating the evolution of an ecosystem to changes in the environment.
+Succession plays a significant role in the dynamics of ecosystems as it promotes biodiversity, enhances resilience, and promotes nutrient turnover.
 Through succession, it is possible to make several inferences about the behaviour an ecosystem can face in the case of perturbation through events such as natural disasters or man-induced activities, hence conserving endeavours and management strategies of ecosystems aimed at conserving biodiversity and functions.

 Types of Ecological Succession